What Is an Online Merchant? Definition & Guide

 What is an online merchant?

-An online merchant, aka an eCommerce merchant, is an individual or a company that sells products or services exclusively online.
+An online merchant, also known as an ecommerce merchant, is an individual or a company that sells products or services online.
 To be able to sell online, a merchant needs to establish an online shop in the form of a website or mobile app.
 This portal is connected to a payment gateway to enable the merchant to receive online payments, which are one of the defining features of an online purchase.

 There are many different types of online merchants, categorized based on what they sell, the processes they follow, or the types of customer bases they cater to.
 Here are some examples.